processone/docs.ejabberd.im/content/admin/guide/installation.md

 Usually those packages create a script like `/etc/init.d/ejabberd` to start and stop `ejabberd` as a service at boot time.

+ProcessOne now provides RPM and DEB all in one packages as well, since ejabberd version 15.06.
+This is self-sufficient packages also containing a minimal Erlang distribution.
+It ensures that it does not interfere with your existing Erlang version.
+This is also a good way to make sure ejabberd will run with the latest Erlang version.
+You can download the packages from [ejabberd Downloads][1].

 ## Installing ejabberd from Source Code